Magnetic Field Dependence of the Spin Fluctuations in CeCu$_{5.8}$Ag$_{0.2}$: Discussion

 \section{Discussion}

 The anisotropic field-dependent response of the quantum critical fluctuations provides new information about the nature of the QPT in \CCA{}.
 The experimental data show that the quantum fluctuations in the material are susceptible to magnetic fields aligned along the $c$-axis, but remain unchanged at least up to $\mu_0H$ = 8 T for $H||b$.
-The result is in agreement with the magnetic field anisotropy of the magnetic long-range order at larger Ag concentrations, identifying the orthorhombic $c$-direction as the soft axis \cite{Heuser1997}.
-This suggests that the quantum critical fluctuations in CeCu$_{6-x}$Ag$_{x}$ with $x$ = 0.2 are spin fluctuations connected to the long-range ordered magnetic moments at $x$ $>$ 0.2.
-In fact, the magnetic order is amplitude modulated along the $c$-axis \cite{Poudel_2019}, which is the longest axis in the orthorhombic unit cell.
+The result is in agreement with the magnetic field anisotropy of the magnetic long-range order at larger Ag concentrations and the magnetic susceptibility of the CeCu$_{6-x}$Ag$_{x}$ and CeCu$_{6-x}$Au$_{x}$ series, identifying the orthorhombic $c$- and $b$-direction as the soft and hard axis, respectively \cite{Heuser1997, Schlager1993, Scheidt2002, Amato1987}.
+This suggests that the quantum critical fluctuations in CeCu$_{6-x}$Ag$_{x}$ with $x$ = 0.2 are spin fluctuations connected to the long-range ordered magnetic moments at $x$ $>$ 0.2, which are amplitude modulated along the $c$-axis \cite{Poudel_2019}.
 Following this argument we hypothesize that the magnetic exchange couplings in CeCu$_{6-x}$Ag$_{x}$ are anisotropic and much weaker along the $c$-axis when compared to the ones in the $ab$-plane.
 While this would also be in line with the quasi two-dimensional fluctuations that are thought to be relevant in the CeCu$_6$ family \cite{Kuchler2004,Lohneysen1999}, it remains unclear how that anisotropy arises from the crystal-electric field scheme and the Fermi surface \cite{Witte2007,Goremychkin1993,Chapman_1990,Harima1992}.
 This encourages reinvestigations of the Fermi surface topology and neutron scattering experiments clarifying the ground state Hamiltonian of the CeCu$_6$ family, as they may help to further elucidate the connection of the quantum fluctuations with the spin degree of freedom.